whereby/sdk/packages/assistant-sdk/README.md

 ## Usage

 In order to use assistants, you must first create an assistant in your Whereby dashboard.
 This will give you an API key which you can then pass into your Assistant to allow it to join rooms.
-See here for more details - **_INSERT DOCS WHEN READY_**
+See here for more details - [Assistants Documentation](https://docs.whereby.com/reference/assistant-sdk-reference)

 ### Getting started